jakobhaervig/openfoam-salome/README.md

 ## Step 3: Verify installation

 **3a)**
-First, let's test we can open the Salome GUI from within WSL.
+First, let's verify that we can open the Salome GUI from within WSL.
 In the WSL terminal type (assuming we have Salome 9.14.0):

 ```
 $HOME/SALOME-9.14.0/salome